 Memorable Manitobans: William Hicks Gardner (1875-1951)

-Born at Exeter, Devonshire, England on 16 January 1875, he came to Canada at the age of 17 and went directly to Portage la Prairie where he worked at several jobs before moving to Winnipeg in the 1890s, joining the real estate firm of Nares and Robinson.
+Born at Exeter, Devonshire, England on 16 January 1875, he came to Canada at the age of 17 and went directly to Portage la Prairie where he worked at several jobs before moving to Winnipeg in the 1890s, joining Llewelyn Arthur Nares in the real estate firm of Nares and Gardner.
+In 1899, he left the firm to partner with John Henry Oldfield in forming Oldfield and Gardner (later Oldfield, Kirby and Gardner).
 During the First World War, he joined the YMCA to deliver news and parcels to military personnel at the front.
 He was reportedly the only civilian in the trenches.
-Returning from overseas, he went into partnership with J. H. Oldfield, and later W. T. Kirby, in the investment firm of Oldfield, Kirby and Gardner.
-Rising to becoming President of the firm, he retired from active involvement in it in 1935.
+Returning from overseas, he rejoined Oldfield, Kirby and Gardner, rising to becoming its President.
+He retired from active involvement in the company in 1935.

 Marriage registration, Manitoba Vital Statistics.

 “Head of real estate firm, William H. Gardner, dies,” Winnipeg Free Press, 11 January 1951, page 10.